japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 `fromAccumulatorInfos`...FIXME

-NOTE: `fromAccumulatorInfos` is used exclusively when `AppStatusListener` is requested to xref:core:AppStatusListener.adoc#onExecutorMetricsUpdate[onExecutorMetricsUpdate] (for xref:spark-history-server:index.adoc[Spark History Server] only).
+NOTE: `fromAccumulatorInfos` is used exclusively when `AppStatusListener` is requested to core:AppStatusListener.md#onExecutorMetricsUpdate[onExecutorMetricsUpdate] (for spark-history-server:index.md[Spark History Server] only).

 == [[fromAccumulators]] `fromAccumulators` Factory Method